|

 your new employment.
 It may also be possible for you to participate by

 phone.
-Contact the Referee at once if your work schedule conflicts with
+Contact the Appeals office at once if your work schedule conflicts with

 the hearing.